wildlyinaccurate/bbc-news-slack/code-of-conduct.md

 * Encourage other people to listen as much as they speak.
 * Respect each others time by doing research before asking questions that have been addressed before or in other channels.

-## Unacceptable behavior
+## Unacceptable behaviour

-To help participants understand behaviors that are unacceptable or run counter to our culture, we’ve listed below actions that violate our Code of Conduct policy.
+To help participants understand behaviours that are unacceptable or run counter to our culture, we’ve listed below actions that violate our Code of Conduct policy.

 This list does not cover every case.
-Each person you interact with is unique, and as a result can define a line of unacceptable behavior that’s unique to them.
-Ensuring that your behavior does not have a negative impact is your responsibility.
+Each person you interact with is unique, and as a result can define a line of unacceptable behaviour that’s unique to them.
+Ensuring that your behaviour does not have a negative impact is your responsibility.

 ### Harassment includes:

-* Negative or offensive remarks based on race, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability, genetic information, sexual orientation, gender identity, gender expression, parental status, marital status, political affiliation, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, or clothing.
+* Negative or offensive remarks based on race, religion, colour, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability, genetic information, sexual orientation, gender identity, gender expression, parental status, marital status, political affiliation, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, or clothing.
-* Gratuitous or off-topic sexual images or behavior
+* Gratuitous or off-topic sexual images or behaviour
 * Unwelcome sexual attention or remarks
 * Threats of violence
 * Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm